-- In Ni no Kuni, many people are not entirely sure how to react when Oliver asks them if he can "borrow a piece of their heart," although it usually ends up being quite pleasant-feeling for them (and in some cases, can help temper their overabundance of a certain emotion).
+- Many people are not entirely sure how to react when Oliver asks them if he can "borrow a piece of their heart," although it usually ends up being quite pleasant-feeling for them (and in some cases, can help temper their overabundance of a certain emotion).
 In one case, however, when the piece of heart is needed to fix the Cowlipha of Al-Mamoon, Drippy tells the donator to "Lie back and think of Al-Mamoon."
 Dear me.

 - In Yule, Drippy at one point says that it's cold enough outside to "freeze yer ghoulies off."
 He is talking to a ghost at the time, making it a potential pun, but he still pretty clearly means it in the sense of "testicles."
 It's barely even hidden.